metalbear-co/metalbear.co/content/en/pages/writers-program/index.md

   content: >
     - Get paid: you can earn $150-$300 for each article you write that gets published.

-    - Help others: Your writing will help educate and empower other developers.
+    - Help others: your writing will help educate and empower other developers.

-    - Build your reputation: Increase your visibility within global developer communities.
+    - Build your reputation: increase your visibility within global developer communities.

-    - Boost your portfolio: Showcase your writing skills and technical knowledge.
+    - Boost your portfolio: showcase your writing skills and technical knowledge.
 layout: writers-program
 ---